kiadimalala/rapp_fed_test/README.md

 - Additional library:
     - Aos (Animate on Scroll) :
         - A JavaScript library that allows you to add scroll animations
-        - Why using Aos?: To add lightweight and smooth scroll animations to the website.
+        - Why using Aos: To add lightweight and smooth scroll animations to the website.

 ## Installation